 For example, water has a critical temperature of 374 ° C (647 kelvin), which is the highest temperature at which liquid water can exist.

 In the gas state the molecules that form it do not react with each other forming molecular bonds, but tend to repel each other.
-When repelling, the molecules adopt the shape and volume of the container that contains them and tend to separate.
-That is, they expand and tend to occupy all available volume.
+When repelled, the water molecules adopt the shape and volume of the container that contains them and tend to separate and occupy all the available volume.